DILLIR/Ivano-Frankivsk-airport/README.md

 # Ivano-Frankivsk-airport
 A fun project of developing Ivano-Frankivsk airport site.
+XD